 In essence, any life-altering injury with severe and life-long effects can be classified as a “catastrophic injury.”
 It may cause a long list of other serious damages such as medical expenses, loss of income, loss of earning capacity, and pain and suffering.

 Not only does a catastrophic injury affect the victim but also his or her family members, who will have to provide the injured with life-long supervision and support.

-The catastrophic injury attorney in Pittsburgh explains that this type of injury can be caused by any traumatic event such as a car accident, construction accident, medical malpractice and many more.
+This type of injury can be caused by any traumatic event such as a car accident, construction accident, defective product, and many more.

 While the effects of a catastrophic injury differ from one case to another, more often than not, this type of severe injury negatively affects the central nervous system, which, in turn, can affect many other systems in the body.
 These are some of the most common examples of a catastrophic injury: